topmoveright/remote_cache_sync/doc/usage/interfaces.md

 # Interfaces and Usage Patterns

+> Start with the orchestrator-first guide for primary usage: see `usage/orchestrator.md`.
+> This page summarizes interfaces for reference and advanced customization.

 This page summarizes the core sync interfaces and common usage patterns in this plugin.

 - Local store: `LocalStore<T, Id>` in `lib/sync/store_interfaces.dart`